EPCCed/archer-gpu-course/section-1.02/README.md

 ```
 will run  on Volta.
 Minor versions such as `sm_72` also exist.

-This should not be confued with the CUDA version.
+This should not be confused with the CUDA version.
 The SM is a hardware
 feature, which the CUDA version is a software issue.